-Once use-cases are known, the next step is to identify the APIs that allows us to extract relevant information from the target system or inject back into it.
+Once your use-cases are known, the next step is to identify the APIs that allow us to extract relevant information from the target system or inject back into it.
 This step might well involve back-and-forth iterations to the use-case identification because the target system might not provide suitable APIs to implement a use-case.

 The most common API standard today is RESTful APIs, which provide responses formatted using JSON.
 Nearly all modern enterprise SaaS applications implement APIs like that.